 Going on a trip is fun and exciting and provides the much needed break from everyday routines.
 But, all the unknowns and chaos associated with packing/unpacking and being on a trip can be overwhelming for a child with sensory needs.
 Here are some tips to help your trip go smoother and be more enjoyable for everyone.

-1- Bring gum or other motion sickness aids
+1- Bring gum or other motion sickness aids.

 For those children prone to motion sickness, ask your doctor about motion sickness pills or other such remedy.
 Some motion sickness pills are ok to give little children in small doses.
 These pills can be crushed in apple sauce or pudding to allow a small child to swallow them.